 Unless you specify otherwise, we use the closest National Weather Service Office for hourly readings.
 (See your quote for the nearest office to your event according to the information the insurance company has on file.)
 However, if the closest office is some distance from your event, weather patterns may not be the same.
 (It could rain at your event and not rain at the weather reading station.)

-If you feel this verification station is too far from your event, you have the option of:
+If you feel this verification station is too far from your event, or if you want readings other than on the hour, you have the option of:

 1. Using an independent weather observer who will take readings on-site.
 Or

-2. Using Doplar Radar readings for your specific location.
+2. Using Doppler Radar readings for your specific location.

 There are costs involved in both of these options.
 There is no additional cost to use the closest National Weather Service Office.